Mini frying pans can be surprisingly useful for small kitchens, single servings, and quick tasks like frying eggs or heating small portions.

 The tempered glass lid lets you steam or keep food warm without drying it out.

-However, It has a nonstick coating, so no metal utensils!
-If you’re worried about Teflon, check out the MSMK 7-inch below instead – it’s PFAS-free.
+However, it has a nonstick coating, so no metal utensils!
+If you prefer to avoid traditional PTFE-based nonstick coatings, check out the MSMK 7-inch below instead – it’s PFAS-free.

 (👉 See also the best Teflon-Free air fryers and non-Teflon waffle makers!)